afk-mario/amano-ldtk-importer/README.md

 [LDtk](https://ldtk.io/) importer for [Godot 4](https://godotengine.org/)

-> ⚠ **Disclaimer: Godot 4 is not released yet.
-As a result the plugin may be unstable to use, and the API may change.**
+> ⚠ **We are currently working on [a game for PlayDate](https://amano.games/devlog/lets-finish-this) and our project that uses LDtk with Godot is currently on Godot 3.x.
+So when we resume work on that project and if Godot 4 is ready for us to port the game we will continue to work on this plugin, meanwhile I hope it helps someone to build upon. **

 # Installation